 The Austrian Federal Railways (ÖBB) operate the Nightjet and Euronight trains (the latter together with other national railway agencies).

-The ÖBB usually offer four types of carriages in their night trains: seats, couchettes, Mini Cabins, and sleepers.
+ÖBB night trains typically feature four types of carriages: seats, couchettes, the compact Mini Cabin, and sleepers.

 While seats are only for the bravest, couchettes, Mini Cabins, and sleepers offer a more comfortable journey.
 The couchettes usually feature simple and rather narrow berths, while the Mini Cabin provides a compact private space for one person.
 Two adjacent Mini Cabins can be combined for couples.
 Sleepers boast beds with duvets and pillows and sometimes even a private bathroom.
-Couchettes can hold up to six people.
-The Mini Cabin is a private space for one person – two adjacent Mini Cabins can be connected for traveling together.
-Sleepers are private compartments for one to three people.
+Couchettes accommodate up to six people, Mini Cabins are designed for one person each but two can be combined for couples, while sleepers are private compartments for one to three people.

 Sleepers may include a private bathroom or shower, or sometimes just a sink.
 The Mini Cabin bridges the gap between couchettes and sleepers, offering solo privacy at a lower price point.